Spider-Man (1977 film): Production

-The sequence in which Spider-Man crawls across an office ceiling and jumps to the wall was accomplished using a complex set of rigging and cables hidden in tracks in the ceiling.
-Stunt grips lifted stuntman/stunt coordinator Fred Waugh to the ceiling, and he then scuttled down the hallway using a slider track while the wire pressure pulled him upwards.
-The scene in which Spider-Man swings from building-to-building was extremely expensive and dangerous, and required two days of rigging; to avoid having to repeat this, the stunt was filmed from multiple camera angles to create extra footage which could be used in future episodes of the TV series.
+The sequence in which Spider-Man (Nicholas Hammond) crawls across an office ceiling and jumps to the wall was accomplished using a complex set of rigging and cables hidden in tracks in the ceiling.
+Stunt grips lifted stuntman/stunt coordinator Fred Waugh to the ceiling and he then scuttled down the hallway using a slider track while the wire pressure pulled him upwards.
+The scene in which Spider-Man swings from building-to-building was extremely expensive and dangerous and required two days of rigging; to avoid having to repeat this, the stunt was filmed from multiple camera angles to create extra footage which could be used in future episodes of the TV series.

 Release and reception

 The film premiered on CBS on September 14, 1977.
 It received a 17.8 rating with a 30 share, making it the highest performing CBS production for the entire year.
 Overseas, the film was theatrically released and distributed by Columbia Pictures.
 In the UK particularly, Spider-Man received both a standalone release and a reissue as the first film in a double-bill with Sinbad and the Eye of the Tiger.
 It received a VHS / Laserdisc release as a straight-to-video film in 1980.
 The film grossed at the overseas box office.